 - (1) Results with a "<" symbol contained less than the minimum detectable concentration.
-The minimum detectable concentration may differ from sample to sample or quarter to quarter due to differences in the amount of naturally occurring radioactivity in each sample, differences in detection equipment, statistical fluctuations and variations in sample size. - (2) One becquerel per kilogram (Bq/kg) equals 0.027 picocurie per gram.
+The minimum detectable concentration may differ from sample to sample or quarter to quarter due to differences in the amount of naturally occurring radioactivity in each sample, differences in detection equipment, statistical fluctuations and variations in sample size. - (2) Values given as "<X <Y" reflect the range of minimum detectable concentrations measured for individual samples. - (3) One becquerel per kilogram (Bq/kg) equals 0.027 picocurie per gram.